SamuelvVelzen/Financely2025/README.md

 1. Edit `prisma/schema.prisma`
 2. Create a migration: `yarn prisma:migrate:dev --name descriptive_name`
-3. The Prisma Client is automatically regenerated during migration
+3. The Prisma Client and Zod schemas are automatically regenerated during migration

+**Auto-Generated Zod Schemas**: When you run `prisma generate`, Zod schemas are automatically generated from your Prisma schema.
+The enums (Currency, TransactionType) are imported from the generated schemas, so changes to enum values in Prisma will automatically be reflected in your validation schemas.

+- Generated schemas location: `src/lib/validation/generated.ts/`
+- Custom API schemas: `src/lib/validation/schemas.ts` (imports enums from generated, applies API-specific transformations)

 ### Running the Development Server